pawp81/PBI_OATP/README.md

     - Database: SQL Database name
     - IsAzureSQLServer: set to true if storage location is Azure SQL Server.
     - NoAAD (optional, not recommended for the 1st run) skip Azure AD part of the script that collects information about the users from Azure AD.
+    - Cert (optional, shouldn't be used togheter with MFA parameter.
+This parameter specifies certificate thumbprint of the certificate used for the authentication to Azure AD.
+Certificate should be stored in cert:\CurrentUser\My
+    - AppID (optional, required only when Cert parameter is used.
+Specifies Application ID of the app created for the purpose of authentication to Azure AD with certificate).
+    - tenantname (optional, required only when Cert parameter is used.
+Specifies tenant name of the tenant which report will be generated for)

 3. During first run of the script or if no files are found in the folder specified by -csvDirPath, you will be prompted for the number of days threats data should be collected from.
 Maximum number of days is **10**.